What Exactly Are Those Silica Packets That Come in Packaging?

-They’re not really a nuisance, like the layers of tape and bubble wrap you have to fight through to open packages.
+It’s not really a nuisance, like the layers of tape and bubble wrap you have to fight through to open packages.
 Silica gel packets are just there, omnipresent in everything from blenders to Birkenstock boxes.
-But what exactly is the purpose of Silica gel packets and why can’t we eat them?
+But what exactly is the purpose of Silica gel packets and why can’t we eat it?

-Although the packets explicitly say “DO NOT EAT” on them, Silica, or silicon dioxide, it’s relatively harmless which is why it’s fine to store in food packaging.
+Although the packets explicitly say “DO NOT EAT” on it, Silica, or silicon dioxide, it’s relatively harmless which is why it’s fine to store in food packaging.
 Slate noted that, sure, you could eat the packet if you wanted to.
 The stuff can absorb 40 percent of its weight in moisture, but consumption is just going to drain your fluids, so you probably just shouldn’t eat it at all.
+Here’s the truth about other household items that have been rumored to kill.

 [Source: How Stuff Works]